thunni-noi/OuterWilds-ThaiTranslation/README.md

 - Install [Outer Wilds Mod Manager](https://outerwildsmods.com/mod-manager/)
 - Install this mod through mod manager
 - Set this mod and Interplanetary Polyglot as activated
 Your mod manager should look like this
+Note : Quantum Space Buddies (QSB) is listed as dependencies to ensure it loaded before this mod does else it will not work

 ![modmanager](img/ModManagerExample.png)